mrelarsen/Reading-Addiction-Library/README.md

 This project uses Sciter for UI in a combination with Python using PySciter.

+All features are currently only supported on Windows.

 ## Disclaimer(Not all content is covered by the license, /libraries folders are excluded):

 ### I did not create the content found in the /libraries folders.